jondoesntgit/youth-songs/_songs/hes-got-everything-under-control.md

 that the God who let that fire burn had everything under control.

-He’s got everything under control
-He’s got everything under control.
-The stars and the planets are in His hands.
-The wind and the rains at His command.
-You and I are part of His plan.
-He’s got everything under control.

 Daniel was invited to be on the menu
 At the meeting of the Lions club
 'cause he continued to pray three times a day